Scratching or Redness? A Simple Guide to Dog Skin Allergies

 Supporting from Within: The Gut-Skin Connection

 Emerging research highlights the "Gut-Skin Axis."
 The majority of the immune system resides within the digestive tract.
-A "leaky gut" can lead to systemic skin problems due to inflammation.
+Gut-barrier and immune imbalance may overlap with skin sensitivity in some dogs.

 Managing skin allergies in dogs often starts in the bowl.
-Including postbiotics and probiotics in your dog's diet helps control immune reactions.
+Including postbiotics and probiotics in your dog's diet may help support normal immune signaling.
 Strengthening the gut barrier enables your dog to develop reduced sensitivity to environmental allergens.

 When to See a Vet